prathamesh095/Data-Analysis/README.md

 # **Data Science Projects**
-Here I have pushed up the projects or data sets which i have analyzed
+Here I have uploded the projects or data sets which i have analyzed